$5 for 6 wines

 Fruit puree is added to make Palaia’s four other Meads: Raspberry, Black Currant, Strawberry, and Peach.
 These meads are on the sweeter side, but the tartness of the fruit also comes through.

-New Year’s Day, Easter, Thanksgiving, Christmas Day
+New Year’s Day, Easter, Fourth of July, Thanksgiving, Christmas Day

 Palaia’s winemaker Joe Palaggi is from Hazleton, PA.
 He learned to make wine from his grandfather, but as his interest grew he took classes and seminars to improve his skills.
 At first he made wine at home, then with the purchase of the farm he began increasing his production.
 Today he makes about 3,500 cases a year.